The Official Break-Up Moving Checklist

 • Extended-stay hotel

 A temporary home is also a great option when you have kids and don’t want to pull them out of school in the middle of the year, or if you’re waiting to move long-distance and want to line up a job first.
-(You may or may not need to store your stuff in this situation, depending on the size of your temporary pad.)
+You may or may not need to store your stuff in this situation, depending on the size of your temporary pad.

-• Plan C: Big change
+Big change

-• Plan D: Take your time
+Take your time

-Extra Special Considerations for a Break-Up Move
+Extra Special Considerations for a Break-up Move

-• Kids
+Kids

 The goal when you’re divorcing or breaking up with kids is to keep their lives as stable as possible.
-If you’re arguing a lot with your ex, it may be best to move out yourself first (Plan A above) to save your kiddos stress.
+If you’re arguing a lot with your ex, it may be best to move out yourself first to save your kiddos stress.
 You may also want to take some extra time to find an ideal kid-friendly setup or a place that’s near their school.

 Of course, if there’s domestic violence or a threat of abuse, it’s best to remove yourself and your children as soon as you can.
 Lean on friends and family for support, and gain legal representation as soon as possible.

-• Pets
+Pets

 After you know where and when you’re going next, it’s time to figure out how.